Ibrahim-Iradukunda/alu-shell/io_redirections_and_filters/README.md

 tr -d 'cC': Create a script that removes all letters c and C from input.
-rev: a script that reverse its input. cut -d: -f1,6 /etc/passwd | sort: a script that displays all users and their home directories, sorted by users
+rev: a script that reverse its input. cut -d: -f1,6 /etc/passwd | sort: a script that displays all users and their home directories, sorted by users awk -F':' '{ print $1, $6 }' /etc/passwd | sort: script that displays all users and their home directories, sorted by the users